San Pedro Underwater Archaeological Preserve State Park

 About San Pedro Underwater Archaeological Preserve State Park

 A NOTE FROM THE MANAGER

-Don't forget to check out the recent issue of Making Waves - the newsletter of the Friends of the Islamorada Area State Parks, Inc. Better yet, ask about becoming a member!
+Don't forget to check out the February 2014 issue of Making Waves - the newsletter of the Friends of the Islamorada Area State Parks, Inc. Better yet, ask about becoming a member!

 San Pedro Underwater Archaeological Preserve State Park is located in 18 feet of water, approximately 1.25 nautical miles south from Indian Key at GPS coordinates: 24 degrees 51.802'N, 80 degrees 40.795'W.

 - For forms, information and benefits of volunteering visit Get Involved.